rajatguptakgp/covid19india_symptomchecker/README.md

 ## Usage
 ### On Google Colab:
-  1. Run `covid19-checker.ipynb` in Google Colab
+  1. Run `covid19-checker.ipynb` in Google Colab.

+  However, the application will not be able to run in user's regional language as his/her IP address cannot be tracked.

 ### On your local machine:
   1. Open an IPython Kernel (in Jupyter Notebook or otherwise)